-Best Accent Chair
+Best Accent Chairs

 The Christopher Knight Home Evelyn is a clean, comfortable, and stylish addition to any living space.
 It exceeded our expectations for online furniture; the material quality was excellent, the assembly was straightforward, the seat cushion is soft without bottoming out, and it's very stable.
 In smaller spaces, this chair will create the illusion of a bigger room as its design alludes to larger chairs of a similar style.
 Plastic tipped legs are floor-friendly, and their finish looks great too.
 The soft linen-like upholstery is friendly to the touch and hides any wrinkles nicely.
 It transitioned seamlessly from morning coffee and newspaper seating to evening cocktails with style and comfort.